LEADERSHIP

 BUS DRIVER

-Ballet RI and United Way of Rhode Island announce a new program aimed at increasing access to dance education for Providence elementary students.
-Ballet RI is seeking a part-time driver who will be an integral part of the overall ProviDANCE program and mission.
+Ballet RI’s ProviDANCE program increases access to dance education for Providence Public School System’s elementary students.
+Ballet RI is seeking a part-time on-call driver who will be an integral part of the overall ProviDANCE program and mission.

 Requirements: